 Welcome to SUNSET!
 Caring for others or working in a setting where people are at the most vulnerable points in their lives are not easy tasks, and there are many things to consider when approaching end-of-life care.
-SUNSET is a distance education program provided by the Office of Geriatrics and Gerontology at The Ohio State University Wexner Medical Center designed to provide you with greater knowledge in end-of-life care so that you may effectively use your skills as a provider of care at end-of-life in the long-term services and supports network, while earning valuable continuing education credit.
+SUNSET, a distance education program provided by the Office of Geriatrics and Gerontology at The Ohio State University Wexner Medical Center, is designed to provide you with greater knowledge in end-of-life care so that you may effectively use your skills as a provider of care at end-of-life in the long-term services and supports network while earning valuable continuing education credit.

 Most of the modules should take about one hour to complete.
-You can take as many, or as few, modules as you have interest in.
+You can take as many or as few modules as you have an interest in.
 If this is your first distance education experience, don't panic!
 You will be guided through the program easily.

 We commend you for choosing to help others in need, and we believe the SUNSET Program will help you along your journey.
 Welcome, once again.